Emblem21-OpenSource/janus-transaction/README.md

 # janus-transaction
-Janus-Transaction lets utilizes Caolan's ```async``` to perform asynchronous transactional rollbacks.
+Janus-Transaction lets you utilizes Caolan's ```async``` to perform asynchronous transactional rollbacks.

 This operates like a a normal ```async.waterfall``` process until an error occurs and then each step of the waterfall will be reversed via custom rollback methods.